TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/log-collector-android.md

 ## Collect Crash Logs

-When an unexpected crash occurs in an app, TOAST Logger records such crash information in the server.
+When an unexpected crash occurs in an app, NHN Cloud Logger records such crash information in the server.

 ### Set Enable Collecting Crash Logs